Ivy Sewell

 LIVE LOUD

 Reginald Dwight's maternal grandmother, Ivy Sewell, whom he called Nan, played a crucial role in his upbringing, providing the support that was often lacking from his parents.
-Her influence was profound, and she fostered an environment where Reginald's art could flourish early on when she sat the three-year-old down to play the piano.
+Her influence was profound, and she fostered an environment in which Reginald's art could flourish early on, when she sat the three-year-old down to play the piano.

 LIVE LOUD